Home Grief and Loss How to Write a Tribute for Grandmother

 Conclusion

-The purpose of writing a tribute to a beloved grandmother is to show love and appreciation.
+The purpose of writing a tribute to a beloved grandma is to show love and appreciation for your grandmother’s life.
 It is not meant to be a biography.
 Don’t just talk about her chronological life.
-It is a highlight of a lifetime of memories and emotions.
+Rather, a proper tribute is a highlight of a lifetime of memories and emotions.
 Your friends and family knew Grandmother, but perhaps they didn’t know the Grandmother you knew.

-Some in the audience may remember Grandmother as a friend, neighbor, or co-worker.
-You are remembering your precious Grandmother, and that is what makes your tribute unique.
+Some in the audience may remember your amazing Grandmother as a friend, neighbor, or co-worker.
+You are remembering your precious Grandmother, which makes your tribute unique.
 Keep the tribute honest.
 If Grandma was grumpy at times, include that.
 It was a part of who she was.
 There is no need to exaggerate, provide her with qualities she didn’t have, or add characteristics that weren’t a part of her.
 Grandmother was great just the way she was.

 Leave a Comment